-For all discharges within the habitat types or areas listed in this Appendix, Section 6 a-e above, the USACE will coordinate with the resource agencies as specified in the most current Nationwide Permit (NWP) general condition on notification (currently General Condition 32(d), Federal Register, Vol. 82, No. 4, January 6, 2017).
+For all discharges within the habitat types or areas listed in this Appendix, Item (h) above, the USACE will coordinate with the resource agencies as specified in the most current Nationwide Permit (NWP) general condition on notification.

 For activities in the State of Louisiana, the USACE will provide a copy of the PCN to the USFWS, Lafayette Ecological Services Office, and the Louisiana Department of Wildlife (LDWF) and Fisheries P. O. Box 98000, Baton Rouge, Louisiana 70898-9000, (225) 765-2800, Permit Coordinator for a 10-calendar day review.
 The review period will commence on the date that the USFWS-Lafayette and LDWF receive the PCN.